CubicZebra/informatics/docs/source/tutorial/tut_pipe.rst

 deviation of difference between two paralleled output, display their pixel distribution difference, then return those two filtered figures.

-As most functions in tensor namespace, including the :code:`F` lambda, have been already registered as dataflow version, the :code:`p` can automatically analyze what keyword arguments are the required at least.
+As most functions in tensor namespace, including the :code:`F` lambda, have been already registered as informatics version, the :code:`p` can automatically analyze what keyword arguments are the required at least.
 Making a parameter pool based on the required arguments.
 The following code can auto trigger the experiments then dump each running case.